khalid-naami/khalid-naami.github.io/blog/2026-06-05-hormuz-blockade-strait-closed-cia-riyadh-hit.md

 ---

-*To analyze how the Hormuz energy blockade, production stoppages, and geopolitical shocks impact global energy markets, options pricing, and intermarket volatility, visit the [Dashboard Options](https://dashboardoptions.com/) platform.
-To hedge against systemic currency instability and protect capital during this energy crisis, explore physical gold options with [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze how the Hormuz energy blockade, production stoppages, and geopolitical shocks impact global energy markets, options pricing, and intermarket volatility, visit the [Dashboard Options](https://dashboardoptions.com/) platform.*